narinder9/cool-timeline/README.md

 - A read more button for linking to the full story page.
 - The ability to sort stories in either ascending or descending order.
 - Easy to use shortcode to place the cool timeline wherever your heart desires - [cool-timeline].
-- The plugin is Translation ready and has already been translated into 4 languages - German, French, Indonesian, and Italian.
+- The plugin is Translation-ready and has already been translated into 4 languages - German, French, Indonesian, and Italian.
 - TinyMCE button to generate the timeline shortcode or easily add the shortcode on any page using **Gutenberg ready blocks**.
 - Responsive and mobile-ready timeline.
--

 ## Where can you use the Cool Timeline plugin?
 You can show history/future stories, events, appointments, and many other cool things using our **Cool Timeline** plugin.
 Here are all areas where you can use this plugin:
 - Highlight your company's achievements and significant milestones.